Lahore, Pakistan Thursday, 2:47 PM Local Time

-“Do you think they are staring at us because of how we smell?”
-William asked.
+"Do you think they are staring at us because of how we smell?"
+William shifted his weight.

 Victor Cross blinked, wondering if he should laugh or groan.
 He was sitting on a park bench outside the Siddiq Trade Center in Lahore, Pakistan, twirling a pair of Chanel sunglasses in his hand and trying to appear inconspicuous; a task made all the more difficult by his bumbling compatriot.